Saad-py/MaskZ/README.md

 I am on Hangouts, but not Discord.Thanks for Downloading

 1.0.1 Patch Notes (Changed description mistakes)    (renamed several sub-modules)   (websear has a function now)

+Next Update will have fixed bugs,    Release Date -> ASAP